Initial assessment for apprenticeship standards is vital to get right.

 Not only will this help you to develop apprenticeship training that is compliance and high quality, but also provide the evidence the ESFA and Ofsted are looking for.

-- Initial assessment and compliance, inc. applying recognition of prior learning
+- Initial assessment, compliance and calculating prior learning

 - The component parts of initial assessment